MSI-Metabolomics-Standards-Initiative/MIDAS/README.md

 # MIDAS
 <b> Minimum Information about Data AnalysiS:</b> Authoring Tool in R markdown.

 MIDAS is an R markdown reporting template file that guides the production of text and generates workflow diagrams based on user input.
-This R Markdown template contains, as an example in this instance, a set of minimum information requirements specifically for the data pretreatment and data analysis section of biomarker discovery metabolomics studies, (gleaned directly from the original proposed guidelines by Goodacre at al).
+This R Markdown template contains, as an example in this instance, a set of minimum information requirements specifically for the data pretreatment and data analysis section of biomarker discovery metabolomics studies, (gleaned directly from the original proposed guidelines by [Goodacre at al,](https://link.springer.com/article/10.1007/s11306-007-0081-3).
 These minimum requirements are presented in the format of a questionnaire checklist in the R markdown template file.

 The R Markdown reporting template proposed here can be presented as a starting point to encourage the data analysis section of a metabolomics manuscript to have a more logical and stepwise presentation and to contain enough information to be understandable and reusable. <b> The idea is that these guidelines would open to user feedback, modification and updating by the metabolomics community via github </b>.